sashastadler/crunge-notes/Notes/Locations/Green Orchard.md

 ### Details

 A village.
 Where the adventure began.
 When it was a bigger town, it had tributary villages.
 It has now gone to shit, but the surrounding villages are still counted as Green Orchard.
+4 day journey to [King's Call](King's%20Call.md).

 #### The Silver Star